 Birds swarming on the lawn pecking the turf is another sign that you have some infestation as the grubs are a popular food source for birds and even foxes and other wildlife as large as badgers eat the grubs.

 Damage increases as the numbers and size of the chafer grub increases through the summer.
 They prefer sandy soils and will borrow deeper into the soil during periods of cold weather from November onwards.

-If you think you have chafer grub problems or any lawn care problems call us and we can offer advice and help identify the cause of your problems.
+If you think you have chafer grub problems call us and we can offer advice and help identify the cause of your problems.

 Treatment is relatively simple and inexpensive but not generally available.
-The relevant pesticide must be applied by a competent professional and once applied the treatment is usually fully effective within 72 hours.
-Lawn and Weed Expert has treated numerous lawns for insect damage and in addition to stopping the damage increasing, controlling the cause of the problem we can assist or offer you lawn advice to help you repair your damaged lawn.
+The relevant pesticide must be applied by a competent professional.
+Once applied the treatment is usually fully effective within 72 hours.
+Lawn and Weed Expert has treated numerous lawns for insect damage.
+In addition, we are also stopping the damage increasing, controlling the cause of the problem.
+We can assist or offer you lawn advice to help you repair your damaged lawn.